54th Executive Management Institute (EMI) 2018August 5-9, 2018 • Hyattsville, MD

 EMI teaches progressive employee and customer relations techniques and other emerging practices to textile services management so they can more effectively tackle to-do lists.
 EMI instructors explain how today’s workplace dynamics and social trends impact everyday business decisions in the textile services industry.
 Participants discuss their pressing work challenges with instructors and industry colleagues in classes and social events, delivering the “wisdom of the crowd” for immediate applicability to your workplace.

-EMI has enhanced the careers of thousands of textile services professionals and earned high praise from participants for nearly 50 years.
+EMI has enhanced the careers of thousands of textile services professionals and earned high praise from participants for 54 years.
 The program develops the management and leadership skills of participants through team-building, interactive sessions emphasizing information-sharing and problem solving.
 The four-year EMI program offers 30 hours of interactive classroom training each year including:

 - Conflict management and constructive discipline